Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/08-Coordinators/Lesson8.md

 For many kinds of apps we not only want to make it easy to navigate within our own app, but also to enable other apps & websites to deep link into ours.
 A common way to do this on iOS is to define a URL scheme that other apps can then use to link directly into a specific screen or feature of our app.
 Using either (or both!) coordinator and navigator objects, implementing URL and deep linking support becomes a lot easier, since we have dedicated places for navigation in which we can inject our URL handling logic.

+Universal link and deep link: when supporting deep link, you might need to open specific view regardless of the navigation history.
+Coordinator pattern is really helpful to keep things tidy there and avoid creating extra dependencies in the flow
+A/B testing and feature flag: whe

 <!-- this needs some example TODO: research this more -->

 ### Coordinator &mdash; with Other Patterns